TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.5.md

 ---

-He hath builded against me, and compassed me with gall and travail.
+He has built against me, and surrounded me with gall and travail.